|Birth: ||Nov. 14, 1823|

 Davidson, to honor his wife's family

-Leander and Melissa were blessed with six children & knew a good education and strong faith in God was important for both their sons and daughters.
+Leander and Melissa were blessed with six children and knew a good education and strong faith in God were important for both their sons and daughters.

 They were blessed with the following children:

 Frances, "Fannie" Ann, b.Aug 6, 1856,

 Bessie Beatrice, b.May 17, 1874.

 Frances Ann (Fannie) attended St.Helens Hall in Portland, until her untimely death in 1879.
 William "Will" Chester, attended college at Corvallis and became a pharmacist, purchasing a portion of the pharmacy in Albany, following graduation.
 Robert Lee obtained a degree at Armstrong Business College and would go on to raise pure bred prize winning cattle that were purchased and shipped to Oregon from the Isle of Jersey during one of his many trips to Europe with his beloved wife, Marguerite, whom he married on Jan 17th, 1901.
 Hezekiah studied Animal Husbandry also at Corvallis at the "new college" (Oregon College of Agriculture) which would later become Oregon State University.
 Bessie attended and graduated from Willamette University.
 They all graduated except for Fannie, because of her death from consumption in 1879.
 They also were strong Baptists, even though their ancestors had left Germany as Lutherans.